n6ls0n/learn-opengl-playground/README.md

 - For **World Space**, these are the coordinates of all the vertices relative to a (game) world.
 This is the coordinate space where you want your objects transformed to in such a way that they're all scattered around the place.
 The **Model Matrix** is used to transform from local to world space

 - For **View Space**, this is what is usually referred to as the camera of OpenGL (it is sometimes known as the camera space or eye space).
 THe view space is the result of transforming your world space coordinates to coordinates that are in front of the user's view.
-The view space is thus the space seen as the camera's point of view.
-The **View Matrix** is used to achive the transformation from the World Space to the View Space
+The View Space is thus the space seen as the camera's point of view.
+The **View Matrix** is used to achieve the transformation from the World Space to the View Space

 - At the end of each vertex shader run, OpenGL expects the coordinates to be withing a specific range and any coordinates that fall outside that range are clipped.
 This is where the **Clip Space** gets its name from.
 The **Projection Matrix** is used to transform from the View Space to the Clip Space.
 Note that if only a part of a primitive (e.g triangle) OpenGL will reconstruct the triangle as one or more triangles to fit inside the clipping range.